Romantic Getaways in Italy as perceived by Maria Liberati

-Two romantic spots in Florence are: the main square, which is the Piazza Della Signoria, where you will find a replica of the statue of David (or as the Italians know him- the Davide), and the Ponte Vecchio.
-This bridge crosses over the Arno River and from the bridge you have a beautiful views of the city.
-Add to this, the walking tours of the vineyard regions- like Chianti or Montepulciano and you have yourself a winning spot.
+Two romantic spots in Florence are: the main square, which is the Piazza Della Signoria, where you will find a replica of the statue of David (or as the Italians know him, the Davide), and the Ponte Vecchio.
+This bridge crosses over the Arno River and from the bridge you have a beautiful view of the city.
+Add to this the walking tours of the vineyard regions, like Chianti or Montepulciano, and you have yourself a winning spot.

-If I may use again an Italian film to give you the feeling of this landscape- see the award winning film-Meditteranneo- a wonderful comedy about the war, but the scenery is breathtaking.
+Maria: If I may use again an Italian film to give you the feeling of this landscape - see the award winning film - Mediterraneo - a wonderful comedy about the war, but the scenery is breathtaking.
 Most of the film takes place in parts of Greece.
-However, Oltranto's deep intense blues of the water and stark pristine white colors of the surrounding buildings will bear a deep resemblance to the colors and waterfront scenery in this film made mostly in Greece.
+However, Otranto's deep intense blue of the water and stark pristine white colors of the surrounding buildings will bear a deep resemblance to the colors and waterfront scenery in this film made mostly in Greece.